-- Duration: Expressed as extremely brief if 0.1 hour to 4 hours; very brief if 4 hours to 2 days; brief if 2 to 7 days; long if 7 to 30 days; and very long if more than 30 days. - Frequency: Expressed as none (flooding is not probable), very rare (very unlikely but possible under extremely unusual weather conditions (chance of flooding is less than 1% in any year)), rare (unlikely but possible under unusual weather conditions (chance of flooding is 1 to 5% in any year)), occasional (occurs infrequently under normal weather conditions (chance of flooding is 5 to 50% in any year but is less than 50% in all months in any year)), and very frequent (likely to occur very often under normal weather conditions (chance of flooding is 5 to 50% in any year)).
+- Duration: Expressed as extremely brief if 0.1 hour to 4 hours; very brief if 4 hours to 2 days; brief if 2 to 7 days; long if 7 to 30 days; and very long if more than 30 days. - Frequency: Expressed as none (flooding is not probable), very rare (very unlikely but possible under extremely unusual weather conditions (chance of flooding is less than 1% in any year)), rare (unlikely but possible under unusual weather conditions (chance of flooding is 1 to 5% in any year)), occasional (occurs infrequently under normal weather conditions (chance of flooding is 5 to 50% in any year but is less than 50% in all months in any year)), and very frequent (likely to occur very often under normal weather conditions (chance of flooding is more than 50% in all months of any year)).

 Note: The information is based on evidence in the soil profile.
 In addition, consideration is also given to local information about the extent and levels of flooding and the relation of each soil on the landscape to historic floods.
 Information on the extent of flooding based on soil data is less specific than that provided by detailed engineering surveys that delineate flood-prone areas at specific flood frequency levels.

-Map Unit Symbol HSG Surface Runoff Depth to Water Table (ft) epth to Water Table (ft) Ponding Flooding r.
-Upper Limit Lower Limit Kind Duration Frequency Duration Frequency 152A B/D Neg.
-0.0-1.0 6.0 Apparent Brief Frequent - None
+Map Unit Symbol HSG Surface Runoff Depth to Water Table (ft) Por nding Floo oding Upper Limit Lower Limit Kind Duration Frequency Duration Frequency 152A B/D Neg.
+0.0-1.0 6.0 Apparent Brief Frequent - None 154A C/D Low 1.0-2.0 3.7-5.9 Perched None None